Lab Director

 Vandita Gupta

-Vandita is a sophomore majoring in Developmental Psychology.
+Vandita is a junior majoring in Developmental Psychology and Linguistics.
 She is an international student from Lucknow, India.
 In the future, she plans on attending graduate school and continuing in research.
 In her free time, Vandita likes to read and spend time with family and friends.
 Her favorite childhood book is The Enchanted Wood by Enid Blyton.

 Maryam Mohamed